Tips of the Weeks - currently in the order they were put on the site

 Install a solar light in your barn area - Having no electricity to my barn I need some type of light and these solar "spot' lights are easy to install.
 They give out quite a bit of light for a short period of time.
 They are motion sensored so make sure you put them where the horses can not activate them.
 I have a shed row barn with my feed room at one end and have installed a solar light in the feed room.
 Works great and people always comment on it.
 Purchase at Lowes, Home Depot etc - sometimes hard to find but well worth the search.
 They run about $50 - $80.

 panel for solar lightinside viewplacement of solar light

 The wire is run under the eves and then can connect to the light inside.
 My barn is open and the horses do not set off the light where it is located.
 Senor is turned more towards the outside door.

-Feb 6, 2013 - Use a clean manure fork to get the ice out of your water troughs - This tip was brought to me by my neighbor Sonya after years of breaking the ice and then grabbibg the chunks out with my hands and ending up with frozen hands.
+Use a clean manure fork to get the ice out of your water troughs - This tip was brought to me by my neighbor Sonya after years of breaking the ice and then grabbing the chunks out with my hands and ending up with frozen hands.
 This sounds like a much better solution.

 Wheelbarrow handles Manure fork handle

-Jan 9, 2013 - Polo wraps work great when used on arthritic joints, such as a knee on these cold winter nights.
-I wrap my 31 year old's knee very night when it is cold and what a huge difference it makes on how well he is walking in the morning.
+Polo wraps work great when used on arthritic joints, such as a knee on these cold winter nights.
+I would wrap my 30+ year old's knee very night when it was cold and what a huge difference it made on how well he was walking in the morning.
 If your horse is out in the rain make sure the wrap doesn't get soaked.